nikamaish/Redis/README.md

 Size Limitations: The size of primary memory is limited by the hardware specifications of the computer.
 Unlike secondary storage, which can be expanded with additional disks, the size of RAM is fixed based on the capabilities of the motherboard and CPU.

 Primary memory plays a critical role in the overall performance of a computer system, as it provides the workspace for actively running programs and the data they manipulate.
 Efficient use of primary memory is essential for ensuring smooth and responsive computing experiences.

-It looks like you are referring to the publish/subscribe (pub/sub) feature in Redis.
-The pub/sub pattern is a messaging pattern where message senders (publishers) send messages to channels, and message receivers (subscribers) listen on channels to receive the messages.

 Here's a simple example using the Redis command-line interface (CLI):